 All shares of Class A and Class B common stock are entitled to one vote per share.
 Class A and Class B shareholders will vote together as a single class on all Items, except for ITEM 4.
-With regard to ITEM 4, the Class B-1 shares will vote separately as a class for Class B-1 directors, the Class B-2 shares will vote separately as a class for Class B-3 shares will vote separately as a class for Class B-3 directors.
+With regard to ITEM 4, the Class B-1 shares will vote separately as a class for Class B-1 directors, the Class B-2 shares will vote separately as a class for Class B-2 directors and the Class B-3 shares will vote separately as a class for Class B-3 directors.
 Class A shares and Class B-4 shares are not entitled to vote on ITEM 4.

-Our Series G preferred stock does not have voting rights
+Our Series G preferred stock does not have voting rights.